Kate Osamor: 1st parliament (2015–2017)

+2nd term (2017–2019)

-After her re-election at the 2017 general election, she was accused of plagiarising sections of her victory address from Barack Obama's 2008 speech.
+At the snap 2017 general election, Osamor was re-elected as MP for Edmonton with an increased vote share of 71.5% and an increased majority of 21,115.
+After her re-election, she was accused of plagiarising sections of her victory address from Barack Obama's 2008 speech.
 According to Osamor, she "deliberately invoked a victory speech so famous that she thought it needed no introduction".

+In her role as Shadow International Development Secretary, Osamor in December 2018 advocated an increase in aid funding for women's groups, and argued that international aid should be targeted towards schemes which aimed to reduce inequality, as well as schemes aimed at poverty reduction.